-Field Botany for the Herbalist
+Field Botany for Herbalists

 This course will inform students of the relationship between herbal medicine and the natural environment.
-Students will perform fieldwork in their region under guidance by their instructor, including at least one excursion into a wilderness or natural area in order to observe a selection of medicinal plants in their natural habitat.
+Students will perform field work in their region under guidance by their instructor, including at least one excursion into a wilderness or natural area in order to observe a selection of medicinal plants in their natural habitat.
+Credits: 1.00